 Note: The graph updates automatically and is sometimes updated a day behind the figures given above, which are updated manually each day.
 The date is given in the graph and is also indicated above our daily updated figures.
 If the figure of the daily number of Covid-19 cases given above does not match with the most recent figure marked on the graph below, this is probably due to the fact that the graph's data is yet to update.

-More than 30 million people have received at least a first dose of a Covid vaccination.
+More than 54 million people have received at least a first dose of a Covid vaccination.
 This accounts for more than 80.5% of the population in France.

-Everyone over the age of 12 can now be vaccinated in France, although children are being given doses adapted specially for their age group.
+Everyone over the age of five can now be vaccinated in France, although children are being given doses adapted specially for their age group.

 More information on the vaccine campaign against Covid-19 in France

-What are the current curfew and lockdown rules in France?
+What are the rules for wearing masks in France?